This post may contain affiliate links. Please see my disclosure policy for details.

 This is more of a café but it’s a truly magical one!
 The Potions Cauldron is located at The Shambles number 9 ¾!

-The Shambles is famous as being the finest example of a medieval street in England but also the inspiration for J.K.
+The Shambles is famous for being the finest example of a medieval street in England but also the inspiration for J.K.
 Rowling to invent Diagon Alley.

 York has really taken on the Harry Potter theme and the Potions Cauldron is no different.

 But, what I loved about this Harry Potter shop is that it’s more of an experience than just a gift shop.

 Here you can create your own slush puppy potion drink, have a coffee or a flat witch with your own chocolate frog and buy dragon eggs and Butter Beer too!

 Don’t forget to be sorted by their sorting hat, see their castle of Hogwarts made out of Lego, and pose for being a wanted wizard!
 Oops, sorry Ministry of Magic!

-For more information on Harry Potter spots in York, you can see my guide all about it here.
+For more information on Harry Potter spots in York, you can see my guide here!